Pure glueball states in a Light-Front holographic approach: Abstract

 \section{Abstract}

-A phenomenological analysis of the scalar glueball and scalar meson spectra is carried out by using the $AdS/QCD$ framework in the bottom-up approach.
-We make use of the relation between the mode functions in $AdS/QCD$ and the wave functions in Light-Front $QCD$ to discuss the mixing of glueballs and mesons.
+A phenomenological analysis of the scalar glueball and scalar meson spectra is carried out by using the AdS/QCD framework in the bottom-up approach.
+The resulting spectra are in good agreement for glueballs with lattice QCD results and for mesons with PDG data.
+We make use of the relation between the mode functions in AdS/QCD and the wave functions in Light-Front $QCD$ to discuss the mixing of glueballs and mesons.
+The results of our investigation point out that above 2 GeV scalar particles will appear in almost degenerate pairs of unmixed glueball and mesons states leading to an interesting phenomenology whereby gluon dynamics could be well investigated.

 \keywords{glueball; meson; spectrum; AdS}